JonasKruckenberg/imagetools/docs/spec.md

 While `baz` would not be valid shorthand, since it is a valid argument for any transformation.

-Only directives that accept string union types as arguments may specify shorthands and no Shorthand may collide with the keywords of any transformation and other shorthands.
+Only transforms that accept string union types as arguments may specify shorthands and no Shorthand may collide with the keywords of any transformation and other shorthands.

 > As a rule of thumb: Shorthands should be used sparingly and only when the transformation is commonly used.